SamuelAlves96/RanColor/README.md

 ## Usage
-After downloading thoses 2 programs, download RanColor and double click to run it.
+After downloading thoses 2 programs, clone "RanColor" and double click to run it.